peymansh68/Marzban-node/README.md

 .
 just edit first line RELEASE_TAG="v25.10.15"

-2. run
+3. run
 ```bash
 docker compose up -d
 ```

 if you want seperate outbound and routing from master you need to create a file name "custom-outbound.json" in /var/lib/marzban-node folder if custom-outbound.json is not exist it uses outbounds and routing defined in Master
-Tip: first routle of routing must be api there is an example of outbound and routing you could find it
+Tip: first roule of routing must be api there is an example of outbound and routing you could find it